happy-codes/happy-getter/README.md

 const c = getter(testData, 'a["b"][0][10].c');
 ```

 Read the code to get the more info, it's simple.

+## About Happy Codes

-And simple code make people happy.
+Simple code make people happy.
+Welcome https://github.com/happy-codes